danlim-wz/analysis_of_social_media_data_about_singapore/README.md

 4) Proportion of languages used

 As no datasets on social media data about Singapore are publicly available, data will be mined from the aforementioned social media platforms using AWS before being used for analysis.
-This project will be segmented into 4 parts:
+As such, this project will be segmented into 4 parts:

 1) Data mining using AWS